Your complete guide to purchase and purchase order management

 Firstly, going into business with the supplier offering the cheapest deal doesn’t necessarily mean larger profit margins for you.

 Your primary goal with finding a supplier is to find the most responsible seller and not the one selling products cheaply.
-Once you have, you need to maintain a good relationship with your supplier.
+Once you find the perfect match, you need to maintain a good relationship with them.
 Both of you should be performing to a certain standard — for example, fulfilling regular purchases and sales.

 However, don’t be afraid to collect several suppliers’ contact details.
 That way, you can purchase from elsewhere or get better deals during negotiations.